Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Introduction

-Over the past two decades, Efimov universality has been extensively investigated in pionless effective field theory (${}^{\pi\!\!\!\!/}$EFT)~\cite{Braaten:2004rn,Kaplan:1996xu,Kaplan:1998tg,Kaplan:1998we,Kaplan:1998sz,vanKolck:1998bw} using the momentum-space version of Faddeev scattering equations, so-called the {\it Skornyakov-Ter-Martirosyan} (STM) equations~\cite{STM1,STM2}, in a wide variety of three-body nuclear systems.
-These include ordinary shallow-bound nuclear isotopes (e.g., ${}^{\,\,\,3}{\rm H}$,${}^{\,\,\,3}{\rm He}$,${}^{\,\,\,5}{\rm He}$,${}^{\,\,\,6}{\rm He}$,${}^{\,\,\,11}{\rm Li}$, ${}^{\,\,\,12}{\rm Be}$,${}^{\,\,\,14}{\rm Be}$,${}^{\,\,\,18}{\rm C}$,${}^{\,\,\,20}{\rm C}$, etc.)~\cite{Bedaque:1998mb,Bedaque:1998kg,Bedaque:1999ve,Bertulani:2002sz,Bedaque:2002yg,Canham:2008jd,DL-Canham:2009}, exotic nuclear clusters, such as hypernuclei (e.g., ${}^3_\Lambda$H, $nn\Lambda$, ${}^{\,\,\,\,\,4}_{\Lambda\Lambda}{\rm He}$, ${}^{\,\,\,\,\,5}_{\Lambda\Lambda}{\rm H}$, ${}^{\,\,\,\,\,5}_{\Lambda\Lambda}{\rm He}$, ${}^{\,\,\,\,\,6}_{\Lambda\Lambda}{\rm He}$, $\Xi^-nn$, etc.)~\cite{Hammer:2001ng,Ando:2015fsa,Hildenbrand:2019sgp,Ando:2013kba,Ando:2014mqa,Ji:2014wta,Gobel:2019jba,Meher:2020yjr,Meher:2020ark}, as well as pure mesonic clusters including heavy charm and bottom mesons~\cite{Braaten:2003he,Raha:2017ahu,Raha:2020sse}.
-In addition, we refer the reader to Ref.~\cite{Hammer:2019poc} for a recent exhaustive review of applications of ${}^{\pi\!\!\!\!/}$EFT in the search and analyses of exotic Efimov bound states.
-In particular, some of these putative bound states constitute a special universal class of exotic nuclear systems termed as {\it halo nuclei}.
-Their quantum descriptions are defined in terms of a few physical scales independent of range and other details of short-distance pairwise interactions.
+Over the past two decades, Efimov universality has been extensively explored within {\it pionless} effective field theory (${}^{\pi\!\!\!\!/}$EFT)~\cite{Braaten:2004rn,Kaplan:1996xu,Kaplan:1998tg,Kaplan:1998we,Kaplan:1998sz,vanKolck:1998bw} using the momentum-space formulation of the Faddeev scattering equations, the so-called {\it Skornyakov-Ter-Martirosyan} (STM) equations~\cite{STM1,STM2}, across a broad range of nuclear systems.
+These include ordinary shallow-bound nuclear isotopes (e.g., ${}^{\,\,\,3}{\rm H}$,${}^{\,\,\,3}{\rm He}$,${}^{\,\,\,5}{\rm He}$,${}^{\,\,\,6}{\rm He}$,${}^{\,\,\,11}{\rm Li}$, ${}^{\,\,\,12}{\rm Be}$,${}^{\,\,\,14}{\rm Be}$,${}^{\,\,\,18}{\rm C}$,${}^{\,\,\,20}{\rm C}$, etc.)~\cite{Bedaque:1998mb,Bedaque:1998kg,Bedaque:1999ve,Bertulani:2002sz,Bedaque:2002yg,Canham:2008jd,DL-Canham:2009,Rotureau:2012yu,Ji:2014wta,Vanasse:2016hgn,Ryberg:2017tpv,Gobel:2019jba}, exotic nuclear clusters, such as hypernuclei (e.g., ${}^3_\Lambda$H, $nn\Lambda$, ${}^{\,\,\,\,\,4}_{\Lambda\Lambda}{\rm He}$, ${}^{\,\,\,\,\,5}_{\Lambda\Lambda}{\rm H}$, ${}^{\,\,\,\,\,5}_{\Lambda\Lambda}{\rm He}$, ${}^{\,\,\,\,\,6}_{\Lambda\Lambda}{\rm He}$, $\Xi^-nn$, etc.)~\cite{Hammer:2001ng,Ando:2015fsa,Hildenbrand:2019sgp,Ando:2013kba,Ando:2014mqa,Contessi:2018qnz,Contessi:2019csf,Meher:2020yjr,Meher:2020ark,Schafer:2020vzl,Schafer:2020rba,Schafer:2021qbt}, as well as pure mesonic clusters that include heavy charm and bottom mesons~\cite{Braaten:2003he,Raha:2017ahu,Raha:2020sse}.
+In addition, we refer the reader to Ref.~\cite{Hammer:2019poc} for a recent detailed review on the applications of ${}^{\pi\!\!\!\!/}$EFT in the search and analyses of exotic Efimov-bound states.
+In particular, some of these putative bound states constitute a universal class of exotic nuclear few-body systems termed as {\it halo nuclei}.
+Their quantum descriptions are defined in terms of a few physical scales independent of range and other details of the short-distance pairwise interactions among the constituents.
 Such halo systems have been extensively exploited to explore three-body universality~\cite{Riisager:1994zz,Zhukov:1993aw,Hansen:1995pu,Tanihata:1996,Jensen:2004zz}.
-Often the {\it neutron rich} three-body hadronic clusters are identified as good halo-bound candidates owing to their typical diffuse structure and large radii with one or more loosely held ``valence'' neutrons orbiting about their compact cores.
-The core itself may either consist of a single structureless particle (as in our case), or a hadronic cluster with excitation energies much larger than the halo-neutron separation energies.
+Often {\it neutron rich} three-body hadronic clusters are identified as good halo-bound candidates owing to their typical diffuse structure and large radius with one or more loosely held ``valence'' neutrons orbiting around their compact cores.
+The core itself may consist of either a single structureless particle (as in our case) or a hadronic cluster with excitation energies much larger than the outer halo-neutron separation energies.
 This characteristic scale separation makes them amenable to a low-energy EFT description.
-Especially, to tackle the multi-scale S-wave threshold dynamics of halo nuclei at scales typically lower than in standard ${}^{{\pi}\!\!\!/}$EFT, an important variant, so-called the {\it halo-EFT}~\cite{Bertulani:2002sz,Bedaque:2002yg}, is needed to be employed (for a recent review see Ref.~\cite{Hammer:2017tjm}).
-Such a framework provides a starting point in exploring the possible existence and investigation of the low-energy characteristics of a putative $2n$-halo-bound $D^0nn$ $(J=0, T=3/2)$ system, as previously initiated in Refs.~\cite{Raha:2017ahu,Raha:2020sse}.
+In order to tackle this multi-scale threshold dynamics of halo nuclei at scales typically lower than in applicability of standard ${}^{{\pi}\!\!\!/}$EFT, an important variant, the so-called {\it halo}-EFT~\cite{Bertulani:2002sz,Rotureau:2012yu,Vanasse:2016hgn,Ryberg:2017tpv}, needs to be deployed (for a recent review, see Ref.~\cite{Hammer:2017tjm}).
+This framework provides a natural starting point for exploring the possible existence and low-energy properties of a putative $2n$-halo-bound $D^0nn$ $(J=0, T=3/2)$ system, as previously initiated in Refs.~\cite{Raha:2017ahu,Raha:2020sse}.